Adam Levine, Blake Shelton Get Candid About Quitting ‘The Voice’ After Season 12

-Adam Levine and Blake Shelton have been staple coaches when it comes to The Voice’s almost 12 season run on NBC, but now both are getting candid about quitting the show.
+Adam Levine and Blake Shelton have been staple coaches when it comes to The Voice’s almost 12-season run on NBC, but now both are getting candid about quitting the show.

 Shelton and Levine have been bombarded with rumors that Season 12 could be their last over the past few months, and as the twosome gear up to take back their seats on the upcoming round of shows alongside Gwen Stefani and Alicia Keys, which is set to debut next week, Adam and Blake are now opening up about their futures with the show.